 - Commentary from the report noted that the drop in business sentiment was likely due to uncertainty over Australia’s 2016 elections.

 - However, NAB also speculated that “other factors appear to be at play” since the deterioration in business confidence was concentrated mainly in the manufacturing and transportation industries.

-- The NAB business conditions index held steady at 10 point in May after dipping from an eight-year high of 12 points back in April.
+- The NAB business conditions index held steady at 10 points in May after dipping from an eight-year high of 12 points back in April.

 - The steady reading was attributed to improvements in trading conditions and overall profitability.

 - The business conditions index held steady in May, a closer look shows that there was some jostling among the industries.